-- Enhanced streetscaping should be incorporated within gateways, where possible, in order to signify a neighbourhood entrance and contribute to the neighbourhood identity - Within the Key Gateway and Secondary Gateway, entry features to the Fergus community should be provided.
-These features should be coordinated with the overall streetscape plan and should be reflective of other community gateway features in Fergus and within the Township of Centre Wellington. - Gateway features and focal points should celebrate the rich history of Elora and be constructed of materials reflective of the Fergus context.
+- Enhanced streetscaping should be incorporated within gateways, where possible, in order to signify a neighbourhood entrance and contribute to the neighbourhood identity. - Within the gateway, entry features to the Fergus community should be provided.
+These features should be coordinated with the overall streetscape plan and should be reflective of other community gateway features in Fergus and within the Township of Centre Wellington. - Gateway features and focal points should celebrate the rich history of Fergus and be constructed of materials reflective of the Fergus context.
 Such materials could include dry stone wall, horizontal board fencing or other local materials.
 Materials should be sustainable as well as durable and sturdy to withstand time and weather. - Gateway features should be coordinated with the landscape design and incorporate appropriate buffers between pedestrians and vehicles.